rudenoise/rudenoiseSite/md/ocaml-diary-04b.md

 know about it.

-Iterating the design and implementation of OCaml programs differs from other ecosystems, that I've used.
+Iterating the design and implementation of OCaml programs differs from other ecosystems that I've used.
 Getting a basic/prototype implementation was quick.
 Refactoring could then take a number of paths depending on how I wished to extend the functionality.
 Moving data processing to purely functional data-structures and APIs, for